pbyrne84/zio2playground/README.md

 https://www.jetbrains.com/help/idea/settings-tools-external-tools.html

 External tools allow you to set up custom operations to run from Intellij.
-They have a set of macros that can be passed to the external tool such as the line number $LineNumber$ or the file path relative to source path $FilePathRelativeToSourcepath$.
+They have a set of macros that can be passed to the external tool such as the line number $LineNumber$ or the file path relative to source path **$FilePathRelativeToSourcepath$**.
 $FilePathRelativeToSourcepath$ is useful as we can calculate the test class to run from that and call sbt run that tests.

 ![external_tool.png](pythonTestRunner\external_tool.png)

 #### test_runner.py
-This takes the argument passed from the external tool and if ends in Test or Spec runs that test.
+This takes the argument passed from the external tool and if the file ends in Test or Spec runs that test.
 Else it runs the previous test.
 This is so you can write the tests first (like children who will get more than coal at Christmas), run the tests proving they fail, then switch to the implementation while running the tests without having to go back to the test or command line.
+Keeping the flow.

 (CMD|CTRL)+shift+a opens the run action allowing you to type the name of the external tool and run it that way, it remembers the last thing you typed, you can just open it again and press enter to retry.
-This is not as elegant as the usual shift+f10 or CMD+R which runs the last run action but still it is better than flicking around in panels or tabs running things.
+This is not as elegant as the usual shift+f10 or CMD+R which runs the last run action but still it is better than flicking around in panels or tabs needlessly.

 This is just an example, it is tied to being in a subfolder in this project purely because I needed to set up a python sdk in a scala project as a submodule.

-If you were really adventurous you could get the line number and only run that test case.
+If you were really adventurous you could get the line number and search backwards for the test name and then only run that test case.

 #### problems
 This does not solve the problem of easily debugging though that could probably be done.

 ## Logging and tracing
-We need a **spanFrom** an operation to enable tracing
+We need a **spanFrom**  operation to initialise tracing with a starting value such as an incoming headers or to generate one if there is the headers do not exist.

 e.g.
+### Example from LoggingSL4JExample
 ```scala
 // extension methods for ZIO (spanFrom in this case)
 import zio.telemetry.opentelemetry.TracingSyntax.OpenTelemetryZioOps